-Like I said earlier, it’s extremely important that you don’t kill NPCs.
-Some of them do respawn, but many of them won’t come back, which can sometimes affect how the ending of the game turns out.
+As I said earlier, you mustn’t kill NPCs.
+Some of them do respawn, but many won’t come back, which can sometimes affect how the game’s ending turns out.

 Invasions and PvP

 Invading is a confusing mechanic that many players have a hard time understanding.
-Your world can be invaded by NPCs at certain points in the game, and also by real players if the right conditions are met.
+If the right conditions are met, your world can be invaded by NPCs at certain points in the game and also by real players.

 You can only be invaded while you are Embered.
 Being Embered is indicated by your character glowing and having an increased amount of health, and happens every time you defeat a boss.
 Another way to become Embered is to consume an Ember you find in the world.

-While Embered, you are referred to as a Host of Embers, and is the only way to be a part of invasions and play coop.
-The large health boost from the Embers also can be a huge help for difficult boss fights but does bring the risk of being invaded.
+While Embered, you are referred to as a Host of Embers and is the only way to be a part of invasions and play coop.
+The large health boost from the Embers can also be a huge help for difficult boss fights but does bring the risk of invasion.

 Many people hate the invasion mechanic, but fortunately, there are a few ways to combat that.
-The first and easiest way is to not play in online mode.
-The only downside of this is that you’re unable to see bloodstains and player messages, so you’re more on your own while exploring.
+The first and easiest way is not to play online mode.
+The only downside is that you cannot see bloodstains and player messages, so you’re more on your own while exploring.

-The second way to not be invaded is to simply kill yourself after being Embered.
-My preference is to jump off a cliff close to the bonfire so that I can easily collect my souls when I respawn.
+The second way to avoid invasion is to kill yourself after being Embered.
+I prefer to jump off a cliff close to the bonfire so that I can easily collect my souls when I respawn.

 Bosses and their souls

 The Dark Souls series has some of the most epic bosses in video game history, and the Dark Souls 3 contains many of my favorite ones.
-These huge enemies give you a tremendous sense of accomplishment when you kill them, as they are often so difficult to defeat.
+When you kill them, these huge enemies give you a tremendous sense of accomplishment, as they are often so difficult to defeat.

-Bosses are always indicated by a fog wall.
+A fog wall always indicates bosses.
 Once you traverse the fog, only one victor will emerge.
-It’s impossible to leave the boss arena once you’ve entered, so make sure you’re prepared for the fight.
+Leaving the boss arena is impossible once you’ve entered, so make sure you’re prepared for the fight.

-When you beat a boss, you’ll receive a huge amount of souls, as well as the bosses own soul.
-You can then consume this soul for even more souls, or turn it into a weapon.
+When you beat a boss, you’ll receive a huge amount of souls and the boss’s own soul.
+You can then consume this soul for even more souls or turn it into a weapon.
 After you’ve defeated a certain boss (I won’t spoil which one), you’ll get an item called the Transposing Kiln.
 You give this kiln to Ludleth (the guy on the throne at the Firelink Shrine), and he allows you to craft unique boss weapons using the soul.

-There are some really cool boss weapons, but many of them aren’t worth getting.
+There are some cool boss weapons, but many aren’t worth getting.
 You can always refer to any of the Dark Souls wikis for more knowledge about specific weapons, but I don’t recommend looking up any spoilers for the game.

 Never give up!

-The keys to beating any Dark Souls game are to never give up and learn from your mistakes.
-You’re not bad at the game, you just haven’t learned how most of the enemies work.
+The keys to beating any Dark Souls game are never to give up and learn from your mistakes.
+You’re not bad at the game; you just haven’t learned how most of the enemies work.
 Players online will tell you to “git gud” all the time, but the real secret is to keep at it.
-If you try something too many times and it’s not working, you probably want to rethink your approach.
+If you try something too often and it’s not working, you probably want to rethink your approach.